Maxence-L/okcupidon/README.md

 So we can configure the scrapper as such `python -m okcupidon -i myemail@example.com -p pa55word --num-profiles 10000`

 Options can also be set.
 Check the help for more info.

+From experience, I'd set a `--max-query-attempts` at 20 or above :

+`python -m okcupidon --max-query-attempts 20`

+You can get this way more than 1000 profiles per 'scrape round' of about 12 hours before the scraper gets in trouble.

 ### Running